piranhap/linux-starter/how do I run a VM?.md

 ## VMWare
 Painful but useful, truly a pain to get the executable but once you get it, you are good.
+Used locally for the LCC class.
+So if you are in the class, good for you.
+If not, go figure out,